aroberge/reeborg/api_docs/hand_written/editors.md

 ## The Onload editor

-The content of this editor **must** be some Javascript code.
+The content of this editor is normally assumed to be some **Javascript code**.
+The syntax highlighting mode for this editor is set to Javascript and cannot be changed.

-Whenever a world is loaded, or reloaded, this code is executed using Javascript's `eval()`.
+Whenever a world is loaded, or reloaded, this code is normally executed using Javascript's `eval()`.
 This can be used to specify which programming language or programming mode must be used for a given world, as well as for dynamically creating world features, including new objects represented by custom images.

+If the very first character of the code is `#`, it is assumed instead that the code is written in Python, and the code is evaluated using Python's `exec`.
+However, this has not been as fully tested and may not be as reliable as using Javascript code.